-Faulty development of immature brain cells causes hydrocephalusNovember 19th, 2012 in Medical research /
+Faulty development of immature brain cells causes hydrocephalusNovember 19, 2012 in Medicine & Health / Medical research

 Researchers at the University of Iowa have discovered a new cause of hydrocephalus, a devastating neurological disorder that affects between one and three of every 1,000 babies born.
 Working in mice, the researchers identified a cell signaling defect, which disrupts immature brain cells involved in normal brain development.
 By bypassing the defect with a drug treatment, the team was able to correct one aspect of the cells' development and reduce the severity of the hydrocephalus.
 The findings were published online Nov.
 18 in the journal Nature Medicine.